bradleyeckert/hermes/docs/crypto.md

 ## Crypto functions

 The `XChaCha20` and `csiphash` libraries are included as Git submodules.
-The tether's `tcsecure` library calls functions in them.
-It also calls platform-specific functions in `tcplatform.c`.
+They should be used without modification so they don't have to be forked.

+The XChaCha20-csiphash combination was chosen for AEAD because it is cryptographically strong, resistant to side-channel attacks, and doesn't use a lot of RAM.
+SipHash is not a one-way function, but for keyed HMAC that doesn't matter.
+It's not bad for lightweight AEAD.

+If your industry guidelines require FIPS-140 encryption, messages should be encrypted by AES-CBC or AES-GCM before re-encryption with Xchacha20.
+The keyed HMAC already protects against bit-flipping attacks.
+Double encryption costs little and it covers the possibility that AES has a weakness that only the NSA knows about.